Coffee tasting: learning to identify the aromas

 Acidity

-The liveliness on the palate.
-Not unpleasant acidity, but that brightness that makes the coffee lively and interesting.
+The liveliness in the mouth.
+Not unpleasant acidity, but that brightness that makes coffee lively and interesting.
 Think citrus, green apple.

 03